-Jesse was from Wisconsin, USA.
+Jesse is from Wisconsin, USA.
 He started playing football at a young age despite it being a sport that was not so famous in America.
 When he was 15, he was part of a regional team and was on tour at a youth tournament in the UK where he was taken to Anfield to watch Liverpool play.
 He was a massive fan of European football and dreamt of playing there someday.
 Before leaving, he ran onto the pitch and scooped some of the turf from the pitch as a souvenir.
 Such was his love for the sport.

 Jesse went to Princeton for his schooling and also played soccer for the Princeton Tigers soccer team where he played as a midfielder and forward and scored 16 official goals for them.